IVF

 Risks and safety

 This content is informational and does not replace medical advice.
-If you're worried about any symptom, seek professional care.
+If concerned about any aspect of your treatment, seek professional medical guidance.